mwbowers/mwbowers.github.io/concepts/architecture/asna-qsys.md

 ---
-title: Monarch Base Assemblies
+title: "ASNA QSYS: Your Guide to System Management"
-description: Uncover the core components of the Monarch system through an exploration of its Base Assemblies.
-This guide details the essential modules, their roles, and how they interconnect to form the backbone of the Monarch framework.
+description: "Unlock the full potential of ASNA QSYS for system management.
+Learn tips, tricks, and best practices in this essential guide."
 ---

 The ASNA Monarch Base Architecture uses a layered architecture, where each of the layers is packaged into a [.NET Assembly](https://docs.microsoft.com/en-us/dotnet/standard/assembly/).